 There are opportunities to compete in the major games, plus cross country, badminton, table tennis, canoeing, swimming, and athletics.
 You will make good use of our outstanding facilities, which include a sports hall, gymnasium, AstroTurf pitches, extensive playing fields, fitness suite and swimming pool.
 We also host an annual Sports Day and a Whole School Gym and Dance Display.

 Kimbolton 7th Period Super-Curriculum: We will examine significant global sporting events such as the Olympic Games and discuss topical sporting issues, such as blood doping.
 Independent and group-based research, analysis, collation and informing others will be the focus of our studies.

 During the school year we offer additional training and practice sessions for all the major sports and many of the minor ones.
 The School Calendar gives specific details of these on a termly basis.

 Regular Trips, Competitions and Events

-In addition to the major sports, which are covered under the Games pages, we co-ordinate or attend competitions, events and/or House tournaments throughout each calendar year in cross country, badminton, table tennis, rowing, swimming and athletics.
+In addition to the major sports (football, hockey, cricket, netball, tennis, rounders), we co-ordinate or attend competitions, events and/or House tournaments throughout each calendar year in cross-country, badminton, table tennis, swimming, gymnastics, dance and athletics.

-We also organise Sports Days for all year groups as part of their House competitions and a Whole School Gym and Dance Display which features contributions from a wide range of pupils from Year 2 in the Lower Prep to the Upper Sixth at the Senior School.
-These events allow pupils to pursue areas of interest and talent outside the major games sphere.
+We also organise Sports Days for all year groups as part of their House competitions These events allow pupils to pursue areas of interest and talent outside the major games sphere.